BOOKS: AVAILABILITY...AND REVIEWS

 Britain at War (December 2016) said that I “…had produced the most comprehensive one-volume guide to this, the world’s most famous pistol.
 It is an engaging history, and not one that is overly complicated by technical details and this newly updated…version is one that will appeal greatly to both collectors and readers of military history”.
 The Armourer (September 2017 issue) said that the book “…is unlike so many others on the Luger, which are little more than catalogues… It's very different as it reads like a novel, covering not only the worldwide adoption of the Parabellum but examining the lives of the men who developed it.
 It is a book that makes the reader want to read it from cover to cover rather than just dipping into it from time to time.
 It is different from most gun books as it is a social rather than technological history.
 Therein lies its strength…”

 ISBN 978-0-7509-6627-6, 24x16cm, 300 pages including 32 pages of plates, with additional line drawings throughout the text.
 Available as a paperback and an e-book from The History Press, and to be published in the USA by Skyhorse in 2018.
-But it should be noted that the US edition will probably reprint the 2005 British version, not our 2016 update.
+But it should be noted that the US edition will probably duplicate the 2005 British version, not the 2016 update.

 The Iron Horse, based on the storyboard for an abortive museum exhibition I created in the 1990s, tries to relate the complex development of the locomotive in an easily-readable form.
 It is divided into two sections: a development history, including biography panels devoted to some of the lesser known engineers, and then a directory based on wheel notation.